code-312/ceic-jekyll/pages/about-us/mission-and-history.md

       the community to learn and engage with legislative session.
 The Coalition also hosts its first in-person fundraiser in partnership with Hush raising thousands of dollars to support our ongoing community programs.
+  bottom_paragraph: 'Since Legalization, the Coalition has continued to meet weekly,
+    advocate for impacted communities in policy, organizing events & campaigns to promote our mission, and watchdogging the state & the cannabis industry as legalization is implemented. '
 - template: line
   style: Dotted
 - template: text-area